 We have also witnessed the rise of a new reality with high speed internet connecting people around the world instantly, big data piling up in servers and communication platforms, enormous computing power packed in a tiny mobile device to allow 3D viewing in AR and VR, drones operated by kids to record wedding scenes, and cars driven autonomously by software.

 This conference provides a platform to investigate the shifting landscape of the discipline to help define and navigate the future.
 To help organizing the paper sessions for such an inquiry, each paper submission is asked to select one of the three topics of disruption as well as any number of keywords from the list below.

-- Changes/disruptions in Design Tool/Information Processing front
+- Challenges/disruptions in Design Methods and in the Information Processing front

 The paper submission site will be posted in February 2017.